View the School of Education Faculty.

 Student Teaching Semester

 To be eligible to student teach, students must meet the Praxis Core Academic Skills for Educators Test requirement (see Licensure Testing Requirements below) and successfully complete all education program courses with passing grades.
-Earning a D, F or I in any of these courses will prevent students from participating in student teaching.
-A student with extenuating circumstances may petition to the Associate Dean for Academic Programs for special approval to participate in field experiences.
+Earning an F or I in any of these courses will prevent students from participating in student teaching.

 Exit Criteria and Procedures